 Course Learning Outcomes

-1 Describe the challenges of contemporary and emerging local, national, and global environmental health challenges 2 Describe preventive approaches for assessing and controlling environmental problems that affect the health of populations 3 Apply approaches to the prevention and control of infectious diseases 4 Describe the conceptual framework of health disaster preparedness and management 5 Understand and apply at an introductory level scientific methods to safeguard the population’s health against environmental threats
+1 Describe the challenges of contemporary and emerging local, national, and global environmental health challenges 2 Describe preventive approaches for assessing and controlling environmental problems that affect the health of populations 3 Apply approaches to the prevention and control of infectious diseases 4 Describe the conceptual framework of health disaster preparedness and management 5 Apply at an introductory level scientific methods to safeguard the population’s health against environmental threats

 University Graduate Attributes